Base64Pro

 Steam is the source of truth for the current launch date and feature labels.

-Project: Mist is currently listed on Steam for May 19, 2026.
+Project: Mist released on Steam Early Access on May 19, 2026.
 The game is developed and published by Chicken Launcher, and the Steam page presents it as an Early Access open-world survival horror game for PC.
 The store description highlights a remote island, multiplayer co-op, a Gravity Gun, a moving train base, giant creatures, critter catching, gear upgrades, and abandoned mysterious facilities.

 ItemCurrent listingVerification status